-Cities are required to prepare the Schedule 06 for reporting year 2019.
+[1] Cities were required to prepare the Schedule 06 beginning in reporting year 2019.
+Counties are required to prepare the Schedule 06 for reporting year 2020.

-[2] Cities with total revenues usually less than \$300,000 are also required to submit an Assessment Ouestionnaire.
+[2] Cities with total revenues usually less than \$300,000 are also required to submit an Assessment Questionnaire.

-4.1.5.20 The matrix on the following pages provides additional details regarding reporting requirements for governmental, proprietary and fiduciary funds.
+4.1.5.20 The following matrix provides additional details regarding reporting requirements for governmental, proprietary and fiduciary funds.